-As of July, about twenty-five rides are scheduled to be operating at Playland as of August 1st in 2020.
-About a dozen of them are tamer rides that are suitable for little kids.
+As of July, about twenty-five rides are scheduled to be operating at Playland this season.
+About fifteen of them are tamer rides that are suitable for little kids.
 Another ten or so are more extreme and require guests to be at least 48 inches in height.

 Little Kid-Friendly Rides

 - Balloon Explorers – a child-friendly hot air balloon-themed ride.
 (Note: Little kids need to ride with an adult.)

 - Bug Whirled – a new ladybug-themed miniature roller-coaster.
 Folk of any height can ride, but younger children must be accompanied by an adult.
 (Note: this ride doesn’t usually operate on rainy days.)

 - Cap’n KC – a pirate-themed ride designed for younger children.
 This ride is unique because the boats are actually “floating” on water!
 It’s great for children between 36 and 52 inches tall, but too small for bigger kids and adults.
 (Note: This ride is closed on weekdays in June.)

 - Choppers – double-seater motorcycles take the place of seats for this ride.
 This attraction is made for younger children and riders must be between 36 and 52 inches in height.
 (Note: this ride is closed on weekdays in June.)

 - Cool Cruzers – a family ride with seats shaped like cars.
 Kids love pretending to “steer” a car, and adults are welcome to join in too.
 (Note: This ride is closed on weekdays in June.)